 8.1 Where the Council is unable to recruit chief officers, or there is a need for interim support to provide cover for a substantive chief officer post, the Council may consider engaging individuals under a 'contract for service'.
 These will be sourced through the relevant procurement process ensuring that the Council can demonstrate value for money.
-It should be noted that from April 2017 the responsibility for assessing tax and national insurance will pass to the Council along with responsibility for deducting and paying the correct tax.
-However such persons are not Wyre Council employees and the Council is not required to make either pension or national insurance contributions.
-The Council does not currently have any chief officers engaged under such arrangements.
+The responsibility for assessing the employment status of the contractor sits with the Council along with responsibility for deducting tax and national insurance and paying the correct tax as applicable.
+However such persons are not Wyre Council employees and the Council is not required to make either pension or national insurance engaged under such arrangements.

-9. Lowest Paid -
+9. Lowest Paid

-- 9.1 In accordance with the Localism Act, the Council is required to develop its own definition of "lowest paid" and explain why that definition has been chosen. - 9.2 The lowest paid persons employed by the Council are reimbursed in accordance with the established pay and grading structure with the minimum spinal column point in use currently being scp6, namely £15,014 per annum for a full time equivalent (37 hours), being the minimum wage.
-This level of payment ensured that all staff are paid an equivalent to the statutory national living wage regardless of their age.
-The national minimum wage for apprentices and those aged 16 to 25.
-Since this was reintroduced following the implementation of the new Apprenticeship Scheme in April 2017.
-The table below illustrates the rates of pay from 1 April 2017.
+- 9.1 In accordance with the Localism Act, the Council is required to develop its own definition of "lowest paid" and explain why that definition has been chosen. - 9.2 The lowest paid persons employed by the Council are reimbursed in accordance with the established pay and grading structure with the minimum spinal column point (scp) in use.
+As of 1 April 2019 this will be new scp 1 namely £17,364 per annum for a full time equivalent (37 hours), this level of payment ensures that all staff are paid above the statutory national living wage regardless of their age.
+However with the introduction of the new Apprenticeship Scheme in April 2017 it is intended to reintroduce the national minimum wage for apprentices and those aged 16 to 25 so that we can ensure that we meet the requirements of that scheme.
+This introduction could also serve to dispel some of the equal pay issues that may arise with the impending increase of the national living wage to £9 by 2020.
+The table below illustrates the rates of pay from 1 April 2019.

 National Living Wage National Minimum Wage

 25 and over 21 to 24 18 to 20 Under 18 Apprentice

-£7.83 £7.38 £5.90 £4.20 £3.70
+£8.21 £7.70 £6.15 £4.35 £3.90